 Our imaging services are fully integrated with specialists across Northwell Health.
 Our precise images, prompt and accurate analysis and ongoing collaboration with your physicians help ensure the most effective treatment plan for every situation.

 Our imaging center has been designated by the American College of Radiology as a Center of Excellence in Diagnostic Imaging, a Center of Excellence in Breast Imaging, and as a Lung Cancer Screening Center.
 We have also been designated as a Screening Center of Excellence by the Lung Cancer Alliance.

 - MRI scan – Magnetic resonance imaging (MRI) is a diagnostic imaging procedure that uses a combination of a large magnet, radio frequencies and a computer to produce detailed images of organs and structures within the body.
-Northwell Health Imaging at Greenwich Village offers this procedure using a 1.5 wide bore MRI machine.
+Our imaging center uses a 1.5T high-field wide bore MRI.

-- CT scan – Also known as a CAT scan, this diagnostic imaging procedure uses a combination of X-rays and computer technology to produce images of the body.
+- CT scan – A CT scan is a diagnostic imaging procedure that uses a combination of X-rays and computer technology to produce images of the body.

 - Lung cancer screening – Lung cancer screening is a regular preventive health check, much like a mammogram or colonoscopy.
 It is used to test for lung cancer before you have symptoms.
 Our screening experts are trained in detecting lung cancer in its earliest and most treatable stages—so that they can act before the disease has a chance to spread.

 - Ultrasound (sonogram) – An ultrasound is a noninvasive diagnostic procedure used to assess soft tissue structures such as muscles, blood vessels, and organs.